RunMat

 GitHub

-square — Generate a periodic square wave with optional duty cycle.
+square — Generate periodic square waves with MATLAB-compatible duty-cycle control.

 How square works